jenselg/obfs/README.md

 ##### Current limitations:

     - using a fairly complex library as a set value won't work as intended
+    - datatype methods that modify the original value won't work, such as array push()

 ##### Set data: